4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/15-Max-integer-from-array/README.md

 # `15` Max integer from the array

-## 📝Instructions:
+## 📝 Instructions:

-1. Write a function `findMax` that finds the greatest integer in any array that is passed to it as a parameter.
+1. Write a function `findMax` that finds the largest integer in any array that is passed to it as a parameter.

-2. Print that greatest integer in the console with the `console.log()` function.
+2. Print that largest integer in the console with the `console.log()` function.

-### 💡 Hint:
+## 💡 Hint:

 - Define an auxiliary variable.
 What should its initial value be?